Let Me See Ya Girl

 "Let Me See Ya Girl" is a song co-written and recorded by American country music artist Cole Swindell.
 It was released to country radio in April 2015 as the fourth and final single from his self-titled debut album.
 "Let Me See Ya Girl" reached numbers two and nine on both the Billboard Country Airplay and Hot Country Songs charts respectively.
 It also peaked at number 59 on the Hot 100 chart.
 The song was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 282,000 units in the United States as of October 2015.
 It achieved similar chart success in Canada, peaking at number eight on the Canada Country chart and number 99 on the Canadian Hot 100.
 An accompanying music video for the song was directed by Michael Monaco.

 Critical reception

-A uncredited writer from Taste of Country gave the song a positive review, saying that "Swindell isn't the rangiest singer, but this song keeps it between the lines.
+An uncredited writer from Taste of Country gave the song a positive review, saying that "Swindell isn't the rangiest singer, but this song keeps it between the lines.
 Lyrically he's helped write another sharp guy-meets-girl country song.
 The bridge is particularly colorful, and it's reminiscent of his good friend Luke Bryan."
 In 2017, Billboard contributor Chuck Dauphin put "Let Me See Ya Girl" at number five on his top 10 list of Swindell's best songs.